What’s the Difference Between Persian and Oriental Rugs?

 A Persian rug also tends to have a thicker pile than an Oriental rug (up to 160 knots per square inch) and has extremely rich colors woven into their unique designs.

 A Persian rug is made by many skilled artisans, who work hundreds of hours on one rug.
-A 9’ x 12’ foot rug, for example, can take as long as 14 months to complete, with four to five craftsmen working on the rug for up to six hours a day.
+A 9’ x 12’ foot rug, for example, can take longer than 14 months to complete, with four to five craftsmen working on the rug for up to six hours a day.